agiordan101/codingame_chess/README.md

 - Next steps :

+    * Test how much time we lose parsing the fen and recreating the board each turns
     * Format c++ code

     * Squash rebase bitboard VALID implementation on dev, create iterative deepening respecting times, then create versions.